YellowstoneApps/ruby-salsa_labs/README.md

 You can get a list of API calls and information about Salsa database objects here:
 [https://help.salsalabs.com/entries/23537918-Getting-data-from-Salsa](https://help.salsalabs.com/entries/23537918-Getting-data-from-Salsa)

-Currently specific functionality exists to work with Action campaigns, but more objects will be added later.
+Currently specific functionality exists to work with Action campaigns(`SalsaLabs::Action`), Supporters (`SalsaLabs::Supporter`), and the join table Supporter Actions (`SalsaLabs::SupporterAction`), but more objects will be added later.

 ```ruby
 # Fetch all actions from Salsa.
 First argument is filter criteria, second argument is credentials if you are not storing them as environment variables.